m7hanan/EdgeForge-Vision/README.md

 Built on a **decoupled, multi-threaded architecture**, the core engine is entirely agnostic to specific model weights, enabling seamless redeployment across diverse industrial environments without modifying the pipeline logic.

 **Live Validation Prototype:** Successfully deployed as an automated agricultural conveyor-sorting system for industrial coconut counting and batch management.
+See the [HMI Dashboard screenshot](#-flask-telemetry-dashboard--rest-api) for a real deployment view.

 ---